-All Wholly Owned State Entities are expected to adhere to the principles of Good Corporate Governance.
-For purposes of consistency across Wholly Owned State Entities, Boards are expected to be guided by the UK Corporate Governance Code 2018, supported by its accompanying Guidance On Board Effectiveness.
+All wholly state owned entities are expected to adhere to the principles of Good Corporate Governance.
+For purposes of consistency across Wholly Owned State Entities, Boards are expected to be guided by the UK Corporate Governance Code 2018, supported by its' accompanying Guidance On Board Effectiveness.